Paul Nicolas: International career

-He played in 44 matches for the France national team team between 1920 and 1921, scoring a then national record of 20 goals.
+He played in 44 matches for the France national team between 1920 and 1921, scoring a then national record of 20 goals.
 He participated in the football tournaments of three Olympic games (1920, 1924, and 1928), scoring a total of four goals in five games, including one against Uruguay, which was the best team at the time.
 Despite his great performances at the Olympics, the 31-year-old Paul Nicolas failed to participate in the inaugural tournament of the World Cup in 1930 to end his magnificent international career on a high.

 This tally includes two hat-tricks, one in a 4–1 win over Yugoslavia on 13 June 1926, and the other to help his side to a 4–0 win over Northern Ireland on 21 February 1928.

 In 1919, Nicolas took part in the Inter-Allied Games in Paris, a large sports competition organized in celebration of the Allied victory in World War I, since he was a member of the military.
 However, the matches of the tournament are not included in the official FIFA register.
 Together with the likes of Lucien Gamblin and Albert Rénier, he helped France win Group A with two goals against Romania (4–0), a poker against Greece (11–0) and a decisive goal against Greece (2–0).
 However, he failed to score in the final as they were beaten 2–3 by Czechoslovakia.